opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

  - `W` is parameter: `minWaitTimeCoefficient`
  - `N` is parameter: `stepMinutes`

-In addition there this an upper bound on the calculation of the search window:
+In addition there is an upper bound on the calculation of the search window:
 `maxWinTimeMinutes`.